theriley106/Nightchord/README.md

 * Calculate Amount of Spaces in a lyric video (To Improve Accuracy of OCR)
 * Write OCR results to an image with dynamic font choice

-To Do:
+## To Do:

 * Add Soundcloud Upload
 * Add auto tag editing for Soundcloud Uploads
-* Add a function to pull soundcloud stats
+* Add a function to pull Soundcloud stats